pnp/blog/content_to_be_cleaned/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 If you want to check the app in Azure AD, navigate to:
 <https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps>
-and find the app called \"PnP PowerShell Azure Shell Access\"
+and find the app called `PnP PowerShell Azure Shell Access`

 Note: This app uses the minimum API permissions (APPLICATION) as the default; if you want to perform operations with groups or flow as an